clcollins/KubernetesJobsDemo/README.md

 Parallel jobs can be run with a fixed number of completions, ie:

-    Do this job 1000 times, and then stop
+    Do this job 1000 times, and then stop.

 For example: